Programming-Steps-Working-Group-2022/progsnap2-browser/README.md

 The tool can be installed locally to open a single CSV file at a time.
 Install [Node JS](https://nodejs.org/)
 ([linux packages](https://github.com/nodesource/distributions)) first.
-The following takes a while to load the CSV into memory and then it should open the tool in browser (http://localhost:3333/).
+The following command takes a while to load the CSV into memory and then it should open the tool in browser (http://localhost:3333/).

-    git clone the_repository_address
+    git clone <the_repository_address>
     npm install
+    npm start <my_dataset/MainTable.csv>

+Alternatively, the tool runs on a Mongo database which helps to scale for any number of large datasets.
+The following commands are required to
+1) load desired datasets into the database and 2) start serving from the database.

+    npm run load <dataset_id> <my_dataset/MainTable.csv> <description.txt>
-    npm start path_to_your/MainTable.csv
+    npm start db

-Plans exist to install this online.
-An alternative backend could support loading datasets from CSV to database and deliver them on request from UI.
+The Mongo database must be installed separately (eg. `apt install mongodb`).
+Process environment can override default port and database parameters.

+    export PORT=3333
+    export DB="mongodb://localhost:27017"
+    export DB_NAME="progsnap2browser"

 ### Development